mlbench/mlbench-benchmarks/README.rst

 A public and reproducible collection of reference implementations and benchmark suite for distributed machine learning algorithms, frameworks and systems.

+This repository contains the implementations for the various benchmark tasks for the closed division of mlbench.

 * Project website: https://mlbench.github.io/
 * Free software: Apache Software License 2.0